Are Today's Young Workers Different from Their Parents?

 Implications for Leaders and Supervisors

-In general, young adults today are the same as young adults in the past.
-While there were some Depiction of 2 men of different ages and generationsgenerational differences, millennials appeared to have the same values of Gen Xers and baby boomers when they were the same age.
+Depiction of 2 men of different ages and generations In general, young adults today are the same as young adults in the past.
+While there were some generational differences, millennials appeared to have the same values of Gen Xers and baby boomers when they were the same age.
 We found no evidence of common criticisms of millennials (e.g. they emphasize self-esteem over self-discipline).
 While millennials are not reaching certain milestones at the same age as previous generations, this may be due to economic challenges rather than value differences.
 Leaders should keep this in mind when deciding which management techniques to use with newer employees.
 If one strategy worked for Gen Xers, they should not assume they need to change their strategies when millennial employees fill the same positions.
 Though there are many anecdotes about undisciplined millennials, managers should not take this as a reason that they should micromanage today’s employees further.
 It is probably more helpful to evaluate each individual employee’s personal characteristics and preferences, rather than generalizing based on generation.

 We did find some value differences across generations.
 These value differences suggest that millennial workers do value spiritual and emotional fulfillment and personal relationships more and a sense of accomplishment less.
 Overall, this may mean that millennials are putting more of an emphasis on their personal lives, including their relationships with family and friends.
 This can be especially useful to know while trying to recruit or retain millennial employees as baby boomers continue to retire.
 Fostering a culture where younger workers can form lasting friendships may be a better strategy than fostering a culture that is hip or cool to appeal to younger workers.
 Supervisors may also want to keep in mind that millennials do value hard work, even more so than other generations—but this hard work may be directed more toward work that emphasizes a sense of inner harmony or spiritual fulfillment.